liuzixiaosz/LanguageTests/Gre/Words/Words.md

 There are only about 2, 500 in total -- and they are being snapped up at both a **torrid** rate and at jaw-dropping prices.

-We shouldn't **slight** anybody even if he's a nobody.

-The path is paved with **concrete** slabs.

-However, partitioning a system from only one perspective will not likely **facilitate** the allocation of all stakeholder needs.

-Tourism consumption has increased for the new middle class of China trying to **retouch** their roots.

-Whatever course you have set for development, that course possesses **discrete** processes.

-Doom and gloom seem to **incubate** a hunger for the blackest of humour.

 As for the Rhinoceros, in token of their grateful adherence, they had him killed and stuffed directly, and then set him up outside the door of their father's house as a **Diaphanous** Doorscraper.

 Some reckon its failure to unearth masses of new information is down to a mix of **mendacious** reticence on the part of key witnesses and the pusillanimity of their inquisitors.